Metrology and multipartite entanglement in measurement-induced phase transition: Appendix B

 When examining the long-time behavior of the QFI, it becomes evident that we can factorize the exponential scaling.
 This can be seen from

-where $\tilde{\epsilon}_k$ is the eigenvalue with positive imaginary part (these scaling laws are valid for all values of $k$ and $\gamma$, except for $k_c$ when $\gamma < \gamma_c$.).
-To compute the long time behavior of the QFI we can evaluate the expectation value using the ground state of the effective Hamiltonian \cite{Lee2014}.
-Then follows that the long time behavior of the quantum Fisher information is
+These scaling laws are valid for all values of $k$ and $\gamma$, except for $k_c$ when $\gamma < \gamma_c$.
+To compute the long time behavior of the QFI, we can evaluate the expectation value by using the ground state of the effective Hamiltonian \cite{Lee2014}.
+We denote with $\tilde{u}_k, \tilde{v}_k$ its coefficients.
+Then it follows that the long time behavior of the quantum Fisher information is

-The critical mode's expression of the QFI can be determined analytically by assessing Eq.\eqref{A10} for $k_c = \arccos(-h)$.
+The critical mode's expression of the QFI can be determined analytically by evaluating Eq.\eqref{A10} for $k_c = \arccos(-h)$.
 When $\gamma>\gamma_c$, the QFI can be computed using the expressions provided in Eq.\eqref{A9}.
 In contrast, when $\gamma<\gamma_c$, the linear term in $t$ becomes the leading term in the long time approximation of Eq.~\eqref{A7}.
-This phenomenon is responsible for the difference in the scaling laws of Eq.~\eqref{27}.
+This phenomenon is responsible for the difference in the scaling laws of Eq.~(22) of the main text.